ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Skills
 **Ability**
-:    *   Hold a valid Class 5 driver's license with a clean, accident-free driving record.
+:    *   Hold a valid Class 5 driver's license with a clean driving record.
      *   Able to drive both automatic and manual transmission vehicles with confidence.
      *   Familiar with operating pressure washers and vacuum cleaners, ensuring thorough and efficient cleaning processes.
      *   Own a reliable vehicle and maintain it properly, ensuring punctuality and dependability for daily commute to work.